Genre: RPG Developer: AM2 Publisher: Sega Enterprises Players: 1 Released: 1990

 Throughout your journey, you’ll travel from village to village in typical RPG fashion.
 This, however, is what practically kills the game.
 SoV falls into a deep linearity almost immediately and never recovers.
 The entire game can be summed up like this:

-- Enter a town and talk to a villager who explains said town’s dilemma and where to go to solve it, and gives you a map.
+– Enter a town and talk to a villager who explains said town’s dilemma, tells you where to go to solve it, and gives you a map.

 – Go to the cave (it’s always a cave) and beat the baddie or bring back the needed item.